-We aspire to begin operations at Clemyjontri Park by the end of 2022, which happens to also be MPA's 60th Anniversary.
+We had aspired to begin operations at Clemyjontri Park by the end of 2022, which happens to also be MPA's 60th Anniversary.
+COVID has changed the project timeline; we still aspire to at least a groundbreaking by the end of 2022.